 After a few hours we got bored of that and decided to hunt for more snacks.
 We stumbled upon a 7/11 which, if you haven’t been to Asia, 7/11 reigns supreme in the fast food world.
-I’ll have an entire other post about how much I love Asian convenience stores.
-But for now we’ll just say these places are a top dining experience.
+I’ll have an entire other post about how much I love Asian convenience stores (Update: no I won’t).
+For now we’ll just say these places are a top dining experience.
 I of course wanted to buy everything, I was in convenience store heaven.
-Prachi’s boring and made me choose only one thing and a snack (boo) so we got some frozen beef and rice, spicy chicken curry, edamame and SPICY LOBSTER FLAVORED PRINGLES!
+Prachi’s boring and made me choose only one thing and a snack so we got some frozen beef and rice, spicy chicken curry, edamame and spicy lobster flavored pringles!
 How gross and exciting!
 Then we skipped back to settle back down in our Ikea living room.

 Umm… just a small insert from Prachi here during the final proofread.
 I am NOT boring.
 Excuse me, I’m trying to eat as much Pad Thai and Tom Yung Goong soup as is humanly possible.
 Not those whack-o lobster pringles we had.
 My goal is to poop more than my weight because of the street-food I’ve consumed.

 (Update: doesn’t look like there was a final proofread)